 How many months can an expatriate resident stay out of Qatar?

-Expatriate workers who have residency in Qatar shall not stay outside the country for more than six continuous months, or else they need to get a return permit.
+Expatriate workers who have residency in Qatar shall not stay outside the country for more than six months, or they must get a return permit.

 Can I work for someone other than my employer?